felddy/foundryvtt-docker/README.md

 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/felddy/foundryvtt-docker.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/felddy/foundryvtt-docker/context:python)
 [![Language grade: JavaScript](https://img.shields.io/lgtm/grade/javascript/g/felddy/foundryvtt-docker.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/felddy/foundryvtt-docker/context:javascript)

-You can get a [FoundryVTT](https://foundryvtt.com) instance up and running in minutes using this container.
+You can get a [Foundry Virtual Tabletop](https://foundryvtt.com) instance up and running in minutes using this container.
 This Docker container is designed to be secure, reliable, compact, and simple to use.
 It only requires that you provide the credentials needed to download a Foundry release.

 ## Prerequisites ##